 Relocating or commuting may not be feasible for all prospective MBA students.
 Choosing an online MBA program can offer more flexibility and a lower overall cost for some students.

 Keep in mind that the cost of online MBA programs can vary greatly.
-Top ranking online MBA programs — UNC and Carnegie Mellon — cost over $125,000 and $140,000, respectively, for full-time students.
-The most affordable online MBA programs cost between $250 and $450 per credit.
+Top ranking online MBA programs — UNC and Carnegie Mellon — cost over $125,000 and $140,000 in total tuition and fees, respectively.
+There are more affordable options, however.
+For example, an online MBA at Auburn University’s Harbert College of Business runs $35,100.

 Cost-Benefit Analysis of Getting an MBA

-At the lower end, tuition costs for business schools may come in around $40,000 a year; at the higher end, it’s more than $70,000 a year .
-Elite schools like Harvard, Stanford, and the University of Chicago can leave students with over $140,000 in debt.
+At the lower end, tuition costs for business schools may come in around $52,000 a year (for an in-state student at a public university); at the higher end, it’s around $80,000 a year.
+Top schools like Yale and Duke University can leave students with over $104,000 in debt.

-Even considering the increase in salary for those who went to prestigious programs — Stanford graduates make an average of $159,544 a year — those upfront costs of tuition can be intimidating.
+Even considering the increase in salary for those who went to prestigious programs — Yale graduates make a median base salary of $160,110 a year, plus a $30,000 signing bonus — those upfront costs of tuition can be intimidating.
 And let’s not forget, there are still costs that don’t factor into tuition.

 Clubs, for instance, might be a necessary networking tool, and they come with a price tag that’s hard to factor in.
 And how about a trip to study in India?
 Traveling abroad pushes your costs up even further.

-Even if you’re not looking within the Ivy League schools, many other schools offer competitive and expensive MBA programs, such as NYU or Stanford.
-That being said, many MBA programs offer scholarships, based both on merit and need.
-NYU reports awarding merit-based scholarships to up to 25% of students, while around 50% of MBA students at Stanford receive fellowship funds averaging $40,000 per year.
+When weighing costs and benefits, you’ll want to also consider that many MBA programs offer scholarships, based both on merit and need.
+NYU reports awarding merit-based scholarships to up to 25% of students, while around 50% of MBA students at Stanford receive fellowship funds averaging $44,000 per year.

 Ways to Pay for Your MBA

-Assuming you don’t have $100,000 lying around for a rainy day, you, like most of your fellow graduates, will have to get creative.
+Assuming you don’t have six figures in savings you can tap to pay for business school, you may need to get creative to cover the costs.
 Beyond scholarships and fellowships, mentioned above, here are some other options to help pay for your MBA.

 Sponsorship through a company is possible but relatively rare, and it can come with strings attached.
 For instance, you may be contractually obligated to stay with the company sponsoring you for a certain number of years, which may prove limiting if you don’t see a future with that company or in that field.